Ubuntu-Solutions-Engineering/openstack-installer/docs/multi-installer.guide.rst

    Adding the ppa is only necessary until an official release to the archives has been announced.

-   Also note that currently we use the **testing** ppa for MAAS The installers release should coincide with the next version of MAAS.
-Once that occurs the ppa location will be updated to reflect the stable ppa locations.

 For a proper installation the system must have an available network interface that can be managed by MAAS and respond to DNS/DHCP requests.
 The private network can then be configured to forward traffic out via public network interface.